 the demand for the job.

 Pay rates for new entrants to the job of animal care assistant vary.
-The starting salary is often based on the National Minimum Wage (NMW).
+Starting pay is often based on the National Minimum Wage (NMW) or the National Living Wage (NLW).

 Pay rises with experience, and some employers may pay higher rates.